Configure Azure Backup reports

-For DPM workloads, users might see a slight difference (of the order of 20 MB per DPM server) between the usage values shown in the reports as compared to the aggregate usage value as shown in the Recovery Services vault Overview tab.
-This difference is accounted for by the fact that every DPM server being registered for backup has an associated 'metadata' datasource which isn't surfaced as an artifact for reporting.
+- For DPM workloads, users might see a slight difference (of the order of 20 MB per DPM server) between the usage values shown in the reports as compared to the aggregate usage value as shown on the Recovery Services vault Overview tab.
+This difference is accounted for by the fact that every DPM server being registered for backup has an associated 'metadata' datasource, which isn't surfaced as an artifact for reporting.

 Use this tab to view long-running trends on jobs, such as the number of failed jobs per day and the top causes of job failure.
 You can view this information at both an aggregate level and at a Backup-item level.
 Select a particular Backup item in a grid to view detailed information on each job that was triggered on that Backup item in the selected time range.

 For Azure Database for PostgreSQL, Azure Blob, and Azure Disk workloads, data transferred field is currently not available in the Jobs table.

 Use this tab to view information on all of your active policies, such as the number of associated items and the total cloud storage consumed by items backed up under a given policy.
 Select a particular policy to view information on each of its associated Backup items.